shawn-dsilva/boomer-php-mvc/README.md

 - Middleware support for specific routes.
 - Query Builder for MySQL used in Models.

+## Quickstart

+- You need Docker and `docker-compose` for this.
+- Run `docker-compose up`
+- Site is hosted on `localhost:5000` by default.

 ## Usage with Apache2

 - Deals with a local( non-container ) install of Apache2 on an Ubuntu 18.04 instance.